seanslma/maki/Coding/Bash/awk.md

 ```

 ## select table rows based on columns
-Regex patterns should be put in `//` and not quoted
+Regex patterns should be put in `//` and not quoted.
+Include the header as well.
 ```sh
 #MaxDataDiskCount MemoryInMb Name NumberOfCores OsDiskSizeInMb ResourceDiskSizeInMb
 az vm list-sizes --location "australiaeast" -o table \